ppy/osu-wiki/wiki/Community/Forum/Modding_Queues/en.md

 - Whether the mods are regular (normal), or [a mod in return](/wiki/Modding/Mod_for_mod) is expected
 - Other information relevant to modding

-After enough requests are left in the thread, the modder posts a short message saying which beatmaps were accepted for modding.
+Once enough requests are left in the thread, the modder will post a short message saying which beatmaps were accepted for modding.
 After that, the queue is said to be closed until the next round.